CBC Television

-CBC Television (also known as CBC TV) is a Canadian English-language broadcast television network owned by the Canadian Broadcasting Corporation, the national public broadcaster.
-The network began operations on September 6, 1952.
+CBC Television (also known as CBC TV, or simply CBC) is a Canadian English-language broadcast television network spin-off of CBC Radio One, owned by the Canadian Broadcasting Corporation, the national public broadcaster.
+The network began operations on September 6, 1952, with its main studios at the Canadian Broadcasting Centre in Toronto.
 Its French-language counterpart is Ici Radio-Canada Télé.

-With main studios at the Canadian Broadcasting Centre in Toronto, CBC Television is available throughout Canada on over-the-air television stations in urban centres, and as a must-carry station on cable and satellite television providers.
-CBC Television can also be live streamed on its CBC Gem video platform.
-Almost all of the CBC's programming is produced in Canada.
-Although CBC Television is supported by public funding, commercial advertising revenue supplements the network, in contrast to CBC Radio and public broadcasters from several other countries, which are commercial-free.
+CBC Television is available throughout Canada on over-the-air television stations in urban centres, and as a must-carry station on cable and satellite television providers, and live streamed on its CBC Gem video platform.

 Overview

-CBC Television provides a complete 24-hour network schedule of news, sports, entertainment and children's programming; in most cases, feeding the same programming at the same local times nationwide, except to the Newfoundland Time Zone, where programs air 30 minutes "late".
+CBC Television provides a complete 24-hour network schedule of news, sports, entertainment, and children's programming; in most cases, it feeds the same programming at the exact local times nationwide, except to the Newfoundland Time Zone, where programs air 30 minutes "late".